daydreamersjp/DataScienceTechInstitute/OffClass/README.md

   This post includes the python coding for the algorithm discussed in "Data Science Distilled".
 This includes:

   - Selecetion Sort
   - Merge Sort
   - Power Set Generation
   - Back Track Approach
   - Knapsack Problem by Following Approaches:
     - Greedy
     - Divide And Conquer
     - Dynamic Programming
     - Branch And Bound

-  - Due to the file size, this file is visualizable correctly only after download to local environment.

 <br><hr><br>